lyndipc/distraction-block/README.md

 1. Click on the extension icon in your browser toolbar to open the popup
 2. Add websites you want to block by entering their domain (e.g., `facebook.com`, `twitter.com`)
-3. Toggle the "Blocking Mode" switch to enable or disable blocking
+3. Click "Add" to save the website or the "X" to remove it
-4. Click "Save Settings" to apply your changes
+4. Toggle the "Blocking Mode" switch to enable or disable blocking

 If you try to access a blocked website when blocking is enabled, you'll see a block page with two options: